wayleskim/wayleskim.github.io/_pages/about.md

 Before pursuing my doctoral degree, I was a research engineer at [Gridwiz Inc](https://www.gridwiz.com/en/solutions/e-mobility), from 2017 to 2020.
 I designed and developed communication controllers installed in electric vehicles and charging stations based on de facto standards such as ISO 15118, DIN SPEC 70121, and OCPP.
 I also participated in numerous E-Mobility standardization activities, both international and domestic.

-I obtained my MS in Electrical Engieering at Sogang University in 2017, advised by [Professor Ju-Wook Jang](http://monet2.sogang.ac.kr/).
+I obtained my MS in Electronic Engieering at Sogang University in 2017, advised by [Professor Ju-Wook Jang](http://monet2.sogang.ac.kr/).